CouncilofLorien/counciloflorien.github.io/docs/cards/D/darkness-under-tree.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on an untapped Orc, Troll, or Man character if Doors of Night is in play.
+Tap the character.
+> >
+> > {: .fs-3 }
-Tap the character. <br>_“...there now a forest loomed.
+> > _“...there now a forest loomed.
 Great trees, bare and silent, stood, rank on rank,  with tangled bow and hoary head; their twisted roots were buried in the long green grass.
 Darkness was under them."_ ***---&#65279;LotRIII***
 >